optiopay/klar/README.md

 ## Usage

-Klar process returns if `0` if the number of detected high severity vulnerabilities in an image is less than or equal to a threshold (see below) and `1` if there were more.
+Klar process returns `0` if the number of detected high severity vulnerabilities in an image is less than or equal to a threshold (see below) and `1` if there were more.
 It will return `2` if an error has prevented the image from being analyzed.

 Klar can be configured via the following environment variables: